animo/minor-blockchain-2020/docs/week-5/wallets-and-moving-money.md

 ![New Account](assets/new-account.png)

 > Your account page shows the name of your account ("Account 1" by default), an Ethereum address (0x93F4...4BfC in the example), and a colorful icon to help you visually distinguish this account from other accounts.
 At the top of the account page, you can see which Ethereum network you are currently working on ("Main Ethereum Network" in the example).
+Later on we'll get some Gas and learn how to deploy a contract.

 ## Solidity